S3RAPH-1M/H2M-Admin-Menu/README.md

 ## Installation and Usage

 1. **Download**: Clone or download the repository.
-2. **Installation**: Follow the setup instructions specific to the H2M project to integrate the tool.
+2. **Installation**: Make a folder called "scripts" within the main directory inside of H2M.
+Put the MP folder inside of the scripts folder.
 3. **Configuration**: Adjust any necessary settings or permissions as outlined in the project's documentation.
 4. **Usage**: Setup the Dvar on the server config.
 Once you are in game Aim & Melee to open the menu.